Skip to content

 Each row is a decision.
 Expand to see the decision record and whether it can be challenged.

-Identify SOX 404 fraud risk scope with significant accounts + revenue recognition + management override + related parties Which accounts, fraud schemes, plus management override scenarios are in scope under PCAOB AS 2401 paragraph 5-7 plus AICPA AU-C 240 risk presumption?
+Identify SOX 404 fraud risk scope - significant accounts, revenue recognition, management override and related parties Which accounts, fraud schemes and management-override scenarios are in scope under the PCAOB AS 2401 fraud-risk presumption?
 Human Auditor

-Fraud risk scope identification under PCAOB AS 2401 plus AICPA AU-C 240 plus ISA UK 240 requires audit + legal judgement on fraud risk presumption with mandatory consideration of revenue recognition fraud risk (AS 2401 paragraph 41-43), management override of controls (AS 2401 paragraph 58-67), plus related-party fraud risk (AS 2410).
-Scope includes ACFE Fraud Tree taxonomy (Asset Misappropriation including theft of cash, payroll fraud, expense reimbursement fraud, billing schemes, check tampering, register disbursements; Corruption including bribery, conflicts of interest, illegal gratuities, economic extortion; Financial Statement Fraud including timing differences, fictitious revenues, concealed liabilities, improper disclosures, asset valuation).
-Auditor + management apply scoping with documented brainstorming session per AS 2401 paragraph 14-19
+Fraud risk scope identification under PCAOB AS 2401 (with AICPA AU-C 240 and ISA UK 240 as the non-issuer and UK equivalents) needs audit and legal judgement.
+The standard presumes fraud risk and requires consideration of revenue recognition (AS 2401 paragraph 41-43), management override of controls (paragraph 58-67) and related-party fraud risk under AS 2410.
+Scope follows the ACFE Fraud Tree: asset misappropriation (theft of cash, payroll fraud, expense reimbursement fraud, billing schemes, check tampering, register disbursements), corruption (bribery, conflicts of interest, illegal gratuities, economic extortion) and financial statement fraud (timing differences, fictitious revenues, concealed liabilities, improper disclosures, asset valuation).
+Auditor and management scope it together in a documented brainstorming session per AS 2401 paragraph 14-19.

 Decision Record